Look, Here Come the Wormies / SS Social Service: Background and recording

 Brothers Rob and John Wright began recording original songs in 1979 on an early TASCAM four-track recorder in their parents' basement, which they called "Subterranean Studios."
 Although they would later develop their hardcore punk influence, their early songs reflected their interest in musical experimentation and influence from progressive rock, jazz, and new wave.
 Writing for Trouser Press, critic Ira Robbins described their early recordings as "Devo on a jazz trip, Motörhead after art school, or Wire on psychotic steroids."

 The 331/3 r.p.m.
-7-inch inch vinyl was recorded in Subterranean Studios in March 1980.
+7-inch vinyl was recorded in Subterranean Studios in March 1980.
 The John Wright-penned "Look, Here Come the Wormies", was their first song issued as Nomeansno.
 "S.S.
 Social Service," a song by Ray Carter's one-off Mass Appeal project, was recorded with John Wright playing drums, Rob Wright playing guitar and Ray Carter on bass and vocals.
 The songs were mastered at Legacy Studios in Victoria.